 Press both keys simultaneously to take a screenshot.
 I’ve used this method until I try the second method.

 If the above key combination didn’t work it out for you, please do a Google search

 Device name screenshot key

 GravityBox [For Rooted Android Device Only]

-I have a rooted device with GravityBox installed and I used the GravityBox’s settings to have a screenshot option in the power off menu which helps me to take screenshots easily.
+I've used the GravityBox’s settings to have a screenshot option in the power off menu

 Here are the steps:

 - Go to Power tweaks option.